JasensCustoms/GP2040-IPFB/README.md

 ## Support

+If you have any issues with the Integrated Pico Fight Board hardware, please reach out on the [Jasen's Customs Discord](https://discord.gg/M9E8PFHSCm).

-If you would like to discuss features, issues or anything else related to GP2040-CE please [create an issue](https://github.com/OpenStickCommunity/GP2040-CE/issues/new) or join the [OpenStick GP2040-CE Discord](https://discord.gg/k2pxhke7q8) support channel.
+If you would like to discuss features, issues or anything else related to GP2040-CE in general please [create an issue](https://github.com/OpenStickCommunity/GP2040-CE/issues/new) or join the [OpenStick GP2040-CE Discord](https://discord.gg/k2pxhke7q8) support channel.

 ## Acknolwedgements

 - [RegentOfOrigin](https://github.com/RegentOfOrigin) for helping manage the GitHub
-- [wrennnnnn](https://github.com/wrennnnnn). for the initial management and compiling of the FW with the IPFB Config.h file.
+- [wrennnnnn](https://github.com/wrennnnnn). for the initial management and compiling of the FW with the IPFB Config.h file
+- [The entire Open Stick Community](https://github.com/OpenStickCommunity) for the fantastic GP2040-CE project upon which this firmware is built

+Copyright for portions of project GP2040-IPFB are held by the Open Stick Community, 2024 as part of project GP2040-CE under MIT License ([included here](LICENSE)).
+All other copyright for project GP2040-IPFB are held by Jasen's Custom, 2024.